-The Swedish Government established the Inquiry on increased internationalisation of higher education institutions (U2017:02) in March 2017.
-Dr Agneta Bladh was appointed Inquiry Chair and Maria Wilenius and Albin Gaunt were appointed secretaries of the Inquiry.
+The Swedish Government established the Inquiry on increased internationalisation of higher education institutions (U 2017:02) in March 2017.
+Dr Agneta Bladh was appointed Inquiry Chair and Ms Maria Wilenius and Mr Albin Gaunt were appointed secretaries of the Inquiry.
+Mr. Gaunt was replaced by Ms Helena Lejon during September 2018.